LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/records/015-initial-extract-of-tenure-data.md

 - Any data inconsistencies will be difficult to resolve.

 ### Long Term
-- All APIs will need to be designed to emmit current state events when required.
+- All APIs will need to be designed to emit current state events when required.
 - Large amounts of data will be pushed through the event streaming infrastructure